almatronik/matrix-unique-random-numbers/README.md

-# 2D Array of random numbers in C
+# 2D Array of unique random numbers in C

 This is a program that I wrote as part of my C examination.